isaacSennerholt/sudelity/README.md

 It invites us to become less fluent in moral language and more fluent in moral presence.
 Less concerned with what is declared, and more aware of what is shared.

-And perhaps that is the deeper remedy—not only to manipulation, but to the quiet emptiness that performance so often conceals.
+And perhaps that is the deeper remedy—not only to manipulation, but to the quiet misalignment that performance so often conceals.

 ## Sudelism Metaethics